MLBPAA holds Legends For Youth Clinic in Australia

 More than 100 boys and girls from Sydney area take part with former Major Leaguers

 CARINGBAH, Australia -- Faced with the choice of playing cricket or baseball, 9-year-old Thomas Horne chose baseball.
 Now 13, and attending Endeavor Sports High School in Caringbah -- a suburb of Sydney -- Horne plays on the baseball team as a center fielder and pitcher.

-On this bright, blustery Wednesday afternoon, Horne and his teammates are among those bringing the game to an even younger generation of players at the MLBPAA Legends For Youth Clinic.
-According to its website, baseballalumni.com, the mission of these clinics is to provide a fun, positive baseball experience; to provide children with positive role models, stress the importance of education and to teach young ballplayers the game's fundamentals in a multi-station format.
+On Wednesday, a bright, blustery afternoon, Horne and his teammates were among those bringing the game to an even younger generation of players at the MLBPAA Legends For Youth Clinic.
+The mission of the clinics is to provide a fun, positive baseball experience; to provide children with positive role models, stress the importance of education and to teach young ballplayers the game's fundamentals in a multi-station format.

 "It's been heaps of fun, teaching them all the skills and stuff," Horne said of his role at the event.
 "When I was in primary school I never had this, so it's great opportunity for them."

-Led by MLBPAA COO Geoff Hixson, Wednesday's clinic was part of a weeklong Sydney campaign that is closely tied to Major League Baseball's Opening Series between the Los Angeles Dodgers and Arizona D-backs.
+Led by MLBPAA COO Geoff Hixson, Wednesday's clinic was part of a weeklong Sydney campaign that is closely tied to Major League Baseball's Opening Series between the Los Angeles Dodgers and Arizona Diamondbacks.

-Surrounding Hixon are more than 100 young Australian boy and girls, all of whom signed up months in advance, and all of whom acted quickly to secure spots.
+Surrounding Hixon were more than 100 young Australian boys and girls, all of whom signed up months in advance, and all of whom acted quickly to secure spots.
 The event had a waiting list nearly as long as its list of attendees.